C-HGP/ProjectGAlarm-master/README.md

 # ProjectGAlarm

 ***DISCLAIMER***
-This will get modulised and cleaned up.
+This will get modulised, UPDATED and cleaned up.
 Put into folder etc. Thanks for the understanding

 This is my first-year entrylevel project.
 I've made this over the time of 5 days as assignment with my friend.